EdDataScienceEES/tutorial-zacharyli1/tutorial/zero-inflated-models.md

 zero_inflated_nbiom <- glmmTMB(Bracken_stands ~ Disturbance_Type, ziformula = ~Disturbance_Type, family = "nbinom2", data = invasive)
 ```

 The syntax of a zero-inflated model starts off identical to that of an lme4 by first stating the formula we want to test.
 In this case, we are assessing the effect of road type on the number of bracken stands.
 Next, the term "ziformula" (can also be written as just "zi") is the zero-inflation term.
 If there is no zero-inflation of the data, this term would be written as \~0.
 However, in our study, we are assuming that the absences (zeros) will vary based on road type, so we write it as ziformula = \~Disturbance_Type.
 Furthermore, we told the model to use a negative binomial model over a poisson model due to overdispersion of the data using family = "nbinom2."
+The family "nbiom2" specifes that the variance increases quadratically with the mean, rather than linearly ("nbinom1").
 Finally, we specified the data set of interest using data = invasive.

 Before we continue onto our summary and analysis, let us compare the fit of our new model with the ones previously constructed.
 We can do this once again by using AIC.